-Before your hunting trip to Big Thicket National Preserve, read these regulations and study the map of the preserve unit provided with your permit.
-Know the areas where you may hunt, and the areas where you may not hunt.
-State of Texas hunting season dates and regulations apply except where the following Big Thicket National Preserve regulations are more restrictive (Title 36 Code of Federal Regulations).
+Before your hunting trip to Big Thicket National Preserve, read all hunting regulations.
+Hunters are responsible for knowing where they may and may not hunt.
+State of Texas hunting regulations apply except where the following Big Thicket National Preserve regulations are more restrictive (Title 36 Code of Federal Regulations).

 Before you leave on your hunting trip, please inform a relative or friend of your intended point of entry, route of travel, and time of return.
 While hunting, dress appropriately for changing weather conditions and carry a flashlight, compass, first aid kit, maps, water, and cell phone.
 Do not cross or park on private property without the consent of the landowner.

-White-tailed deer and feral hogs may now be taken using straight-wall centerfire rifle cartridges from a select list of calibers (see regulations for details) during appropriate seasons.
+White-tailed deer and feral hogs may now be taken using straight-wall centerfire rifle cartridges of any caliber during appropriate seasons.

 Huntable Game –Only the following game are permissible to hunt with a Big Thicket hunting permit: white-tailed deer, squirrel, rabbit, feral hog, and waterfowl.
 [36 CFR 7.85(a)(2)(i); 36 CFR 7.85(a)(2)(ii)]

-Hunting Seasons –The Big Thicket hunting season occurs October 1 to February 28.
-Seasons for each game species within those dates follow the state of Texas hunting regulations.
-The Big Thicket special hog season occurs January 1 to February 28 (see below).
+Hunting Seasons –The Big Thicket hunting season occurs October 1 to February 29.
+Seasons for each game species listed above that fall within those dates follow the state of Texas hunting regulations.
+The Big Thicket special hog season occurs January 1 to February 29 (see below).
 [36 CFR 1.6(g)(2); 36 CFR 1.6(h); 36 CFR 7.85(a)(1)]

 Hunting Locations and Hours –Hunting is restricted to the designated hunting area on your permit.
-Hunting is not allowed within 500 feet of hiking trails, roads, residences, or navigable waterways including the Neches River and Pine Island Bayou except in the Lake Bayou Hunting Area (see below).
+Hunting is not allowed within 500 feet of hiking trails, pipelines and powerlines (except for those with a disabled hunter special-use permit), roads, residences, or navigable waterways including the Neches River and Pine Island Bayou except in the Lake Bayou Hunting Area (see below).
 Hunting hours occur 30 minutes before sunrise to 30 minutes after sunset except in the Lake Bayou Hunting Area.
 [36 CFR 1.6(g)(2); 36 CFR 1.6(h)]

 Hunting Means –Only the following means are allowed, in accordance with state of Texas seasons and regulations: archery, shotgun, muzzle-loading rifle, air gun/air rifle, air bow/bow gun, and rifle.
-ONLY the following rifle calibers are allowed: .17 and .22 for squirrel, rabbit, and hog; .250, .444, .450, .45-70, and .375 straight-walled cartridges for white-tailed deer and hog.
+ONLY the following rifle calibers are allowed: .17 and .22 for squirrel, rabbit, and hog; straight-walled cartridges of any caliber for white-tailed deer and hog.
 Hunters may not use or be in possession of lead-containing shot while waterfowl hunting.
 For all other game, the use of non-lead ammunition is encouraged.
 [36 CFR 1.6(g)(2); 36 CFR 1.6(h); 36 CFR 7.85(d)(1)]

 Documentation –While hunting, you must be in possession of a current Big Thicket hunting permit, a state of Texas hunting license, and any other appropriate state or federal stamps or documents.
 The top portion of the Hunter Parking/Boat Pass must be placed on your vehicle mirror, dashboard, or driver's seat of a boat so the permit number is visible.
-[36 CFR 1.6(g)(2); 36 CFR 7.85(c)]
+[36 CFR 1.6(g)(2); 36 CFR 7.85(c); 36 CFR 1.6(h)]

-Reporting –Hunters must return their completed Hunter Harvest Report by April 1 to receive a hunting permit the following year.
+Reporting –Hunters must return their completed Hunter Harvest Report by April 1.
+Failure to to return Hunter Harvest Reports or committal of other violations may result in refusal of permit the following year.

 Alcohol – Possession or consumption of an alcoholic beverage in an area open to hunting is prohibited.
 [36 CFR 2.35(a)(3)(i)]